Capital contribution and internal financing evidence account

 The capital contribution and internal financing evidence account must be attached to the corporation tax return in an appropriate form.

-The right to choose to make a capital repayment must be exercised in the withholding tax KESt application.
-If no capital repayment is made, the (KESt) must be paid to the tax office of the party liable for the deduction.
+The right to choose to make a capital repayment must be exercised in the capital yield tax (KESt) application.
+If no capital repayment is made, the capital yield tax (KESt) must be paid to the tax office of the party liable for the deduction.

 - Sections 4 paragraph 12, 15 pragraph 4, 27 paragraph 3, 96 paragraph 2 of the Einkommensteuergesetz 1988 (EStG 1988)